-Final determination about allegations based on investigative activities.
-Classifications of investigative findings may include exonerated, sustained, not sustained, unfounded, and policy confidentially in order to protect the person or the agency's intelligence gathering or investigative efforts and:
+CONCLUSIONS OF FACT Final determination about allegations based on investigative activities.
+Classifications of investigative findings may include exonerated, sustained, not sustained, unfounded, and policy failure.

-CONFIDENTIAL INFORMANT

-A person who cooperates with a law enforcement agency confidentially in order to protect the person or the agency's into ingenior gamening of invocagative oriente and.
+CONFIDENTIAL INFORMANT A person who cooperates with a law enforcement agency confidentially in order to protect the person or the agency's intelligence gathering or investigative efforts and:

-1. Seeks to avoid arrest or prosecution for a crime, or mitigate punishment for a crime for which a sentence will be or has been imposed: and a.
+1. Seeks to avoid arrest or prosecution for a crime, or mitigate punishment for a crime for which a sentence will be or has been imposed; and with suspected criminals, to:

+2. Is able, by reason of his or her familiarity or close association a.
 Make a controlled buy or controlled sale of contraband, controlled substances, or other items that are material to a criminal investigation;

-2. Is able, by reason of his or her familiarity or close association with suspected criminals, to: